Here are some of the frequently asked questions. You may also want to visit these pages:

 I find I am quite warm when I sleep.
 Will the nightshirts be too hot?

 We had those who live in warmer climates or who sleep warmly in mind when we introduced styles without sleeves.
-Our Sleeveless Nightie and BabyDoll Nightie have both been very popular, partly for this reason.
-But we’ve also found that the linen can be surprisingly cool on a warm night due it’s lightweight and breathable nature, so it’s worth giving a linen nightshirt a try!
+Our Sleeveless Nightie and Pocket Nightie have both been very popular, partly for this reason.
+But we’ve also found that the linen can be surprisingly cool on a warm night due to it’s lightweight and breathable nature, so it’s worth giving a linen nightshirt a try!
 You might be pleasantly surprised.

 What are the most lightweight fabrics?

 Both our linens and semi-sheer fabrics (like the Swiss Dots) are very lightweight.
 They not only make for great sleepwear when it’s warm, but offer a softer more gentle drape of the clothing.
+Check out our linen sleepwear and our lightweight cotton sleepwear.
+All of our items have a fabric rating in the bullet points, and there’s a page on our website that explains the different fabric descriptions.
+Use that page as a guide when choosing fabrics.

-Do you sell men’s stuff?
+Do you sell men’s sleepwear?

 The Sleep Shirt is sold in retailers all around the world.
 You can check out our updated stockists list here.